sjoerdvankreel/firefly-synth-2/static/Manual.md

 Gaussian sounds more natural as the corresponding distribution is a bell curve instead of rectangular.<br/>
 Uniform generates more frequency content, so sounds brighter.
 * Excite: controls the level of new noise to generate and feed back into the delay line at each sample.<br/>
-At 0%, decays into Karplus-Strong and the damping and feedback controls solely control the sound lifetime.<br/>
+At 0%, the osci decays into Karplus-Strong and the damping and feedback controls solely control the sound lifetime.<br/>
 At 100%, the oscillator turns into a noise generator.<br/>
 In between, you can get bowed strings, but this requires some cooperation with other controls as well.<br/>
 In particular the voice amplitude envelope.